What is asynchronous video interview and how to use it in hiring

 The key to one-way videos is flexibility.
 Candidates use audio or video to answer a series of questions and, through this interviewing method, candidates record interviews on their schedule.
 This is asynchronous video interviewing’s finest aspect.
 Accessibility is better than ever with the simplicity of a smartphone or computer.
 Because of this, candidates with busy schedules frequently favor the one-way video interview procedure over other alternatives.
 Employers also gain greatly from it, saving time, effort, and money on massive recruitment efforts with just a simple email or text.
 Here are some steps to effectively utilize asynchronous video interviewing:

 Step 1: Designing questions beforehand

 This is standard and expected practice for traditional-style interviewing, but asynchronous interviewing still requires a standard level of care and preparation.
 To fully evaluate applicants, recruiters should develop a list of questions that are specific to each role in advance.
 These questions can be altered based on the information that candidates provide in their resumes or CVs; ultimately, they should assess a candidate’s suitability.

 Step 2: Set up a schedule and prepare your video recording platform

-The right video interviewing platform must be selected in order for the screening process to go properly.
+The right video interviewing platform must be selected for the screening process to go properly.
 Systems with bulk assessment capabilities and automatic, integrated scheduling functions are often required by employers.

 Step 3: Invite candidates to the interview

 You can extend invitations to candidates for interviews using your hiring tool.
-In order to allow candidates time to reschedule, employers should invite them ideally at least 1-2 days in advance.
+To allow candidates time to reschedule, employers should invite them ideally at least 1-2 days in advance.